cmiles74/bingwallpaper/README.md

 ## How It Works

 I wrote this script with my own environment in mind, so it's pretty simple-minded.
 It fetches the XML describing today's image, then fetches the 1920x1200 sized version if it's available, the lower resolution version if not.
-Lastly, it uses [Feh][1], [swaymsg][3] or Gnome to set the wallpaper for your environment.
+Lastly, it uses [Feh][1], [swaymsg][3], [hyprpaper][5] or Gnome to set the wallpaper for your environment.
 I've tested it in [i3][2], [Sway][4] and Gnome 3.14.2 and nowhere else.

+You can also have it download the file and return the path on standard out so that you can work it into a script of your own. 😉

 ## Using the Script